LLaRA: Large Language-Recommendation Assistant: Large Language-Recommendation Assistant (LLaRA)

 Formally, this learning process can be articulated through the subsequent stages, corresponding point-to-point with the three pivotal phases of curriculum learning.

-(1) Complexity Assessment: The initial step of curriculum learning is to determine the complexity of each task.
-In LLaRA, the task complexity is highly related to the integration of item embedding of sequential recommenders in the hybrid prompt design.
-Therefore, we define the easy and hard learning tasks, where the easy task adopts the sequential recommendation data reformatted into the text-only prompts as depicted in Figure \ref{prompt_example}(a), whereas the hard task employs the data reformatted into the hybrid prompts as elucidated in Figure \ref{prompt_example}(b).
+\textbf{(1) Complexity Assessment:} The initial step of curriculum learning is to assess the complexity of each task.
+In LLaRA, the task complexity is highly related to the integration of behavioral tokens in the hybrid prompt design.
+Therefore, we define the easy and hard learning tasks, where the easy task adopts the sequential data reformatted into the text-only prompts as depicted in Figure \ref{prompt_example}a, whereas the hard task employs the data reformatted into the hybrid prompts as elucidated in Figure \ref{prompt_example}b.
 Specifically, the loss function of the easy task can be formulated as:

-where $\Phi$ and $\Theta$ denote the parameters of LLMs and LoRA respectively, and $(x^e, y^e)$ represents the easy text-only prompts shown in Figure \ref{prompt_example}(a).
-Besides, the loss function of the hard task can be formulated as:
+where $(x^e, y^e)$ is the text-only prompts shown in Figure \ref{prompt_example}a.
+Besides, the loss function of the hard counterpart can be formulated as:

-where $\Theta_p$ and $\Theta_{e}$ are the parameters of the adapter and the embedding layer of the conventional sequential recommendation model, respectively, and $(x^h, y^h)$ denotes the hybrid prompt shown in Figure \ref{prompt_example}(b), which is harder due to the integration of behavioral token generated from sequential recommenders.
+where $\Theta_p$ and $\Theta_{e}$ are the parameters of the projector and the embedding layer of the conventional sequential recommender, respectively, and $(x^h, y^h)$ represents the hybrid prompt in Figure \ref{prompt_example}b.

-(2) Scheduler Formulation: After acquiring the learning objectives of the easy and hard tasks in Equation \ref{eq:obj_easy} and \ref{eq:obj_hard}, respectively, we can formulate the curriculum scheduler by transferring from the easy task to the hard task gradually in the training process.
+\textbf{(2) Scheduler Formulation:} After acquiring the learning objectives of the easy and hard tasks in Equation \eqref{eq:obj_easy} and \eqref{eq:obj_hard}, respectively, we can formulate the curriculum scheduler by transferring from the easy task to the hard task gradually in the training process.
 Specifically, we denote $p(\tau)$ as the probability of learning the hard task at training time $\tau$, while $1-p(\tau)$ is the probability of the easy task, correspondingly.
 Naturally, $p$ should be small at the beginning and gradually increase in the learning process, which can be formulated in a continuous manner:

 with the total training time accumulated to $T$.